xing/beetle/index.md

 background tasks (e.g. SOLR indexing), to offload work from our web applications and change our architecture to be more event driven in general.

-We're confident that Beetle can now be used by other projects.
+We've reached an implemntation state where Beetle can now be used by other projects.
 However, we cannot promise at the moment that the API is completely stable in all its aspects.

 ### Architectural Overview